quantifiedcode/python-anti-patterns/docs/correctness/method_could_be_a_function.rst

 Add the ``@classmethod`` decorator before the class method ..........................................................

-All class methods should be preceded by ``@classmethod``.
+All class methods must be preceded by the ``@classmethod`` decorator.
 Furthermore, the first argument of any class method must be ``cls``, which is a reference to the class itself.

 .. code:: python